Registration FAQsUpdated Friday March 15, 2019 by Kris Marceca.

 What do I have to buy?

 Uniforms are provided as part of your registration fee.
 Shorts are part of the uniform for Pigtails and Ponytails.
 It is suggested that girls playing in the Diamond League purchase softball pants - or wear sweatpants.
 Casual Adventure (located on Washington Blvd and an AGSA sponsor) stocks pants for girls.
-Pants are also widely available at Dicks or online via Amazon.
+Pants are also widely available at Dicks, Casual Adventure or online via Amazon.
 Girls will need a softball glove, but all other equipment is provided.
 AGSA recommends you buy a batting helmet, but it is not required.
 If you buy a helmet, be sure that it has a faceguard and that it is NOCSAE approved (most helmets sold at our sponsors Dicks or Casual Adventure will meet this criteria).
 Team helmets will be available.
 Write your name and phone number on the glove (and helmet if you buy one).
 Girls should wear sweatpants if it’s cold, and comfortable shoes for running (no need for cleats).
+Consider purchasing a facemask (also available at Casual Adventure or Dicks or online).

 My daughter hasn’t played before.
 How do you make up teams?